-IN HONOR OF GEORGE FLOYD, MICHAEL RAMOS, TONNY MCDADE, ATATIANA JEFFERSON AND ALL VICTIMS OF POLICE BRUTALITY, LIMBO WILL BE DONATING 100% OF PROCEEDS FROM ON-LINE SALES FOR THE NEXT 9 DAYS TO 3 LOCAL ORGANIZATIONS FIGHTING FOR RACIAL JUSTICE.
+IN HONOR OF GEORGE FLOYD, MICHAEL RAMOS, TONNY MCDADE, ATATIANA JEFFERSON AND ALL VICTIMS OF POLICE BRUTALITY, LIMBO WILL BE DONATING 10% OF PROCEEDS FROM ON-LINE SALES TO LOCAL ORGANIZATIONS FIGHTING FOR RACIAL JUSTICE.

 STATEMENT FROM LIMBO AUSTIN:

-All of us at Limbo Austin are outraged about the murder of George Floyd by police officers last week.
+All of us at Limbo Austin are outraged about the murder of George Floyd by police officers back in May and by the recent murder of Jacob Blake.
 The constant and brutal abuse perpetuated against people of color and the continued violent response by police against protestors has to stop.